 Similarly, user-generated content (UGC) can be a killer asset for businesses.
-A report by ClickZ reveals that more than half of the customers trust UGC over other forms of promotional content.
+A report by ClickZ20 reveals that more than half of the customers trust UGC over other forms of promotional content.

 UGC offers some form of social proof from brands, urging them to make a decision in their favor.

-According to data shared by Yopto, UGC can boost conversion rates by as much as 200 percent.
+According to data shared by Yopto21, UGC can boost conversion rates by as much as 200 percent.

-Check out how Vanity Planet, an online beauty store, experienced a 24 percent increase in conversions by displaying relatable UGC on its product pages and Instagram channel.
+Check out how Vanity Planet22, an online beauty store, experienced a 24 percent increase in conversions by displaying relatable UGC on its product pages and Instagram channel.